 The main discussion points were the new features and functionality coming in Riak’s 1.0 release.
 On the features side we had secondary indexing, re-written MapReduce functionality using Riak Pipe, and a new datastore LevelDB among other points.1 With these additions Basho is focusing more on feature completeness rather then adding new features.
 For a 1.0 release I think trimming back your feature list and resolving existing issues is the right move.

-list-key operations aren’t as scalable as you would think, plus they are slow and still slow in 1.0.Some of this is a non-issue.
+Some of this is a non-issue.
 General query language?
-Probably not needed for a standard KV store.
+Probably not needed for a standard K-V database.
 Sorting?
 Really only good for searches anyways.
 The other things that do raise eyebrows are type limitations and lack of good secondary index implementation.
 They have benefits even within the limited scope Riak defines itself.

 Riak is described as an eventually consistent, distributed, fault tolerant, key-value store heavily influenced by CAP Theorem and Amazon’s Dynamo paper.2 CAP Theorem, or Brewer’s Theorem states the following: